NHSDigital/software-engineering-quality-framework/patterns/deployment.md

 ## Zero-downtime deployments

-Development teams must build systems and deployment patterns in such a way as to achieve zero downtime deployments, where this is not required, due to service levels and complexity teams should highlight and ensure the decision has been ratified through a Key Architectural Decision document being presented at appropriate boards.
+Development teams must build systems and deployment patterns in such a way as to achieve zero downtime deployments, where this is not required, due to service levels and complexity teams should highlight and ensure the decision has been ratified through a Key Architectural Decision document.

 To achieve zero downtime deployments the implemented deployment strategy must be “Blue-Green”.

 Blue-green deployments are a technique for safely rolling out updates to a software application.
-It involves maintaining two identical production environments and ensuring that traffic is routed to only one of these environments.
+It involves maintaining two identical production environments (or distinct components, e.g. by cylcing through nodes and deploying one at a time while the service continues to handle live load and bringing the new updated services into load in a controlled manner) and ensuring that traffic is routed to only one of these environments.
 At deployment time, one of the environments is “Live” and receiving all production traffic, while the other environment is idle.
 At deployment time the release is tested and deployed to the idle environment (known as the green environment) (some teams may elect to deploy to the live environment keeping the idle environment available as a fall back).
 Once initial smoke tests have been completed the production traffic can be routed to the green environment with the blue environment becoming idle.
 The new release should be allowed to soak for a defined period, if any issues arise with the release, it can be quickly rolled back by routing traffic away from the green environment back to the idle blue environment.
+Development teams should look to run automated tests, through their pipeline, following the deploy to build confidence that the deployment was successful.

 After a suitable period, the blue environment can then be uplifted to the latest release, or alternatively stood down until the next release is ready.